Taxation of international executives

-From 1 October 2015 new rules will apply to tax any gain on the disposal of residential property (other than an individual’s main home) where it is sold within two years of acquisition.
-From 1 October 2015 buyers and sellers will also be required to provide a New Zealand IRD number at the time of any transaction.
+Tax is applied on any gain on the disposal of residential property (other than an individual’s main home) where it is sold within two years of acquisition.
+Buyers and sellers are also required to provide a New Zealand IRD number at the time of any transaction.

 For a New Zealand resident, any interest you earn whether from New Zealand or overseas sources will be included in your taxable income and will be subject to tax at marginal rates.
 A tax credit is generally allowed for any overseas taxes paid on interest derived from overseas.

 Transitional residents will only be subject to tax on New Zealand-sourced interest income at their marginal rate.
 Non-resident taxpayers will need to have non-resident withholding tax or approved issuer levy deducted from New Zealand interest paid to them.

 Dividends paid by New Zealand companies are subject to an imputation system.
 This means that dividend income carries with it credits resulting from tax paid by the company, which can be used by resident shareholders against their personal tax liability on the dividends.

 Resident withholding tax is imposed on dividends to the extent that the dividend is not fully imputed (that is, the dividend does not carry the maximum allowed amount of imputation credits).